pmewing/ordinator/README.md

-# pcwOrd
+# ordinator
-Calculate, test, and visualize partial, constrained, and weighted ordinations.
+Calculate, test, and visualize partial, constrained, and weighted ordinations. fka [pcwOrd](https://github.com/pmewing/pcwOrd).

 # "Installation"
 For now, download pcwOrd_0.1.Rdata and load it into your R workspace with: